twallema/pyIEEM/data/README.md

 + `BE0101N1_20230719-185419_format.csv`: Total number of inhabitants per Swedish county in 2018.
 Cleaned version of `BE0101N1_20230719-185419.csv`.

-+ `active_population_2019_format.csv`: Number of Swedish inhabitants between 16-60 years old (active population) per county.
-Formatted from `data/interim/epi/demographic/age_structure_SWE_2019.csv`. # TODO: Perhaps change to 16-65 years old.
++ `active_population_2019_format.csv`: Number of Swedish inhabitants between 16-65 years old (active population) per county.
+Formatted from `data/interim/epi/demographic/age_structure_SWE_2019.csv`.

 + `recurrent_mobility_normtotal_SWE.csv`: contains the normalized recurrent mobility matrix between the Swedish counties for 2018.
 Recurrent mobility matrix `AM0207AC_20230705-141955_format.csv` normalised with the total population `BE0101N1_20230719-185419_format.csv`.

 + `recurrent_mobility_normactive_SWE.csv`: contains the normalized recurrent mobility matrix between the Swedish counties for 2018.
 Recurrent mobility matrix `AM0207AC_20230705-141955_format.csv` normalised with the total active population `active_population_2019_format.csv`.

 ### eco

+#### policies

+`policies_SWE.csv`: Contains the closure of schools for upper secundary and higher education during the 2020 COVID-19 lockdown, approximated as schools remaining 80% open.
+An overview of policies can be found in: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7537539/

+`policies_BE.csv`: Contains the many Belgian economic policies during the 2020 COVID-19 pandemic.
+Retrieved from: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8280466/ and https://www.sciencedirect.com/science/article/pii/S1755436521000542#appSB

+`policies_BE_scenarios.csv`: Four scenarios for economic shutdown: L1: Complete economic lockdown.
+L2: Closure of all B2C activities (a: schools closed, b: schools open).
+L3: Closure of sectors I, R, S94 only (a: schools closed, b: schools open), L4: No economic lockdown.

+#### calibration_data

++ `SWE.csv`: Contains the nation-level GDP and unemployed fraction of the active population for Sweden.
+National-level GDP obtained from `am0401_2023m06_di_01_en_aku.xls`, unemployment data obtained from `am0401_2023m06_di_01_en_aku.xls`.

++ `BE.csv`: Contains the nation-level GDP and unemployed fraction of the active population for Belgium.
+Copied from our COVID-19 project.
+Synthetic GDP is obtained from the statistics website of the Belgian National Bank (be.stat) while unemployment is proxied by the number of temporarily unemployed workers(survey by the ERMG).

 #### labor_market_composition